jupyter-book/jupyter-book/docs/content/content-blocks.md

 They behave slightly differently.

-**Regular quotations** are controlled with standard markdown syntax, i.e., by putting a caret (`>`) symbol in front of one or more lines of text.
+**Regular quotations** are controlled with standard markdown syntax, i.e., by inserting a caret (`>`) symbol in front of one or more lines of text.
 For example, the following quotation:

 > Here is a cool quotation.
 >
 > From me, Jo the Jovyan

-Was created with this text:
+Was created with this markdown:

 ```md
 > Here is a cool quotation.